furtadorebeca/3_RF_Project/README.md

 # 3_RF_Project (draft)

-**Disclaimer:** Most of the text on this readme file was copied and pasted from Luke's readme file, with the exception for the code that I inserted my own, which is similar to his, because, well...it was about learning from his code!
-I noticed that his Dataset - perhaps from the time filming this course - was slightly different from the version I used by the time I was taking the course, so I made some adjustments when it came the time to prepare the visualizations.
-It is my intention and plan to come back to this file to read it carefully, add my own comments, what I struggled with, and any "wow" moments the data might have given me.

 # Overview

 Welcome to my analysis of the data job market, focusing on data analyst roles.
-This project was created out of a desire to navigate and understand the job market more effectively.
+This project was the result of taking the **Python for Data Analytics** created by [Luke Barousse](linkedin.com/in/luke-b) and [Kelly Adams](linkedin.com/in/kellyjianadams).
+The objective is to navigate and understand the job market for data positions more effectively.
 It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

-The data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
+The data was sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python), which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
 Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.

 # The Questions